Financial year 2023-24

 Another way of considering the cost of the student loan system is through the transfer proportion.
 Conceptually the transfer proportion is the fraction of student loan outlay identified at loan inception as government expenditure, in recognition that this portion of the loan is unlikely to be repaid.
 It is used within the Office for National Statistics (ONS) public sector finance statistics.

 The transfer proportion differs from the RAB charge in the way future repayments are discounted to present values.
 The discounting of future repayments used for calculating the transfer proportion is based on the individual borrower’s interest rates, which vary across different loan products, rather than the HMT discount rate.
 This is why the transfer proportion can be lower or higher than the RAB charge for different loan products.
 This reflects the different use of the transfer proportion and RAB charges in government finances.
-Further information is available in the ONS discussion on the alternative valuations of future repayments.
+Further information is available in the ONS discussion on the alternative valuations of future repayments (opens in a new tab).

 Like the RAB charge, the transfer proportion is relatively stable across the forecast period.
 The forecast transfer proportion for Plan 5 full time loans in financial year 2028-29 is 29%, meaning that 29% of loan outlay issued under Plan 5 terms in 2028-29 is identified at loan inception as government expenditure.